maryclaireteahan/letseat/TESTING.md

 - - -

-As an administrator for the site I want to be able to:
+As Site Admin for the site I want to be able to:

 *Must Have*